-Note from the Vestry — In light of the COVID-19 outbreak, we are adapting our practices to best care for our community’s physical and spiritual wellbeing.
-Visit our COVID-19 Updates page for information about participating in services online and by telephone.
+Note from the Vestry — In light of the COVID-19 pandemic, we continually update our practices to best care for our community’s physical and spiritual wellbeing.
+We are currently worshipping in a hybrid way, with some members coming in person and others worshiping online via Zoom.

 We begin every Sunday service with the declaration that “from wherever you come, with whatever you bring, you are welcome here with us.”
 You are welcome to join in as much or as little feels comfortable for you.
 Here’s what you can expect: